jaykansara2019/Beer_Categorization/Machine Learning Models/Machine_Learning_ReadMe.md

 The first 6 optimisation attempts were focused on feature selection based on the importance and correlation.
 To avoid bias, we removed the 'Overall' score feature due to its high correlation with the feature 'taste'.
 The final features (X) are:
 - taste
-- distribution (sold in breweries, bars, eatery, stores or beer-to-go stores)
+- distribution (sold in breweries, bars, eateries, stores or beer-to-go stores)
 - availability (year-round, rotating)
 - abv (alcohol content)
 - state_beer